The Giant Schnauzer is a larger, more powerful version of the Standard Schnauzer.

 The Giant Schnauzer’s Diet

 Giant Schnauzers can be given raw chicken.
 It’s safe and very inexpensive.
 You can also give him raw meat.
 Buy frozen meat or fresh meat.
-Even cheap grade hamburger is fine.
+Even a cheap grade hamburger is fine.

 But the best raw meat to feed your Giant Schnauzer is lamb.
 He does not need to have the meat ground up, but meat cut in pieces or meat attached to the bone is still the best.